| Jim Roberts, our November

 country.
 He is also dedicated to fly fishing small streams and high country

+lakes for wild trout.
 Ed lives west of Colorado Springs, Colorado within 40

 of the South Platte River, one of Colorado’s premier tail waters, where he

+guides and instructs fly fishers.
 He’s the Southwest Field Editor for FLY FISHERMAN

 MAGAZINE, Small Flies Columnist for FLY TYER MAGAZINE, Bamboo Rod Columnist

 for ANGLER’S JOURNAL, and an Outdoor Writer for the BOULDER DAILY CAMERA.
+Ed’s articles and photographs have appeared in: Fly

 Fisherman Magazine, Fly Rod & Reel, American Angler,